slashkudos/kudos-github/README.md

 Kudos given on public repositories will be displayed on [app.slashkudos.com].
 Kudos given on private repositories will NOT be displayed on [app.slashkudos.com] to avoid sharing private information.

-## Currently in beta
+## Next up

-The slashkudos GitHub app is currently in beta.
 We plan to add support for connecting your GitHub account to [app.slashkudos.com] so you can easily see all kudos given in your orgs, teams and private repositories in one place.

 <!-- Links -->
 [app.slashkudos.com]: https://app.slashkudos.com/